John Frederick Edward Trehearne1

 Alexander Fuller-Acland-Hood, 1st Baron St. Audries was born on 26 September 1853.1 He was the son of Sir Alexander Bateman Periam Fuller-Acland-Hood, 3rd Bt. and Isabel Harriet Fuller-Palmer-Acland.2 He married Hon.
 Mildred Rose Evelyn Eveleigh-de Moleyns, daughter of Dayrolles Blakeney Eveleigh-de Moleyns, 4th Baron Ventry and Harriet Elizabeth Frances Wauchope, on 26 July 1888.1 He died on 4 June 1917 at age 63.1

-He fought in the Egyptian Campaign in 1882.2 He gained the rank of Captain in the service of the Coldstream Guards.2 He was Aide-de-Camp to the Governor of Victoria between 1889 and 1891.2 He held the office of Member of Parliament (M.P.) for West Somerset between 1891 and 1911.2 He succeeded to the title of 4th Baronet Hood [U.K., 1809] on 20 April 1892.1 He was Vice-Chamberlain of the Household between 1900 and 1902.2 He was invested as a Privy Counsellor (P.C.) in 1904.2 He succeeded to the title of 6th Baronet Bateman, of Hartington, co.
-Derby [U.K., 1806] on 8 March 1905.1 He held the office of Deputy Lieutenant (D.L.).2 He held the office of Justice of the Peace (J.P.).2 He was created 1st Baron St. Audries, of St. Audries, co.
+He fought in the Egyptian Campaign in 1882.2 He gained the rank of Captain in the Coldstream Guards.2 He was Aide-de-Camp to the Governor of Victoria between 1889 and 1891.2 He held the office of Member of Parliament (M.P.) for West Somerset between 1891 and 1911.2 He succeeded as the 4th Baronet Hood [U.K., 1809] on 20 April 1892.1 He was Vice-Chamberlain of the Household between 1900 and 1902.2 He was appointed Privy Counsellor (P.C.) in 1904.2 He succeeded as the 6th Baronet Bateman, of Hartington Hall, co.
+Derby [U.K., 1806] on 8 March 1905.1 He held the office of Deputy Lieutenant (D.L.)2 He held the office of Justice of the Peace (J.P.)2 He was created 1st Baron St. Audries, of St. Audries, co.
 Somerset [U.K.] on 22 June 1911.1

 Children of Alexander Fuller-Acland-Hood, 1st Baron St. Audries and Hon.
 Mildred Rose Evelyn Eveleigh-de Moleyns